cs-tungthanh/doc-learn-everything/AWS/AWS SQS - SNS.md

 - in-flight encryption using HTTPS
 - At rest encryption using KMS
 - Client-side encryption if client wants to perform by itself

+# Kinesis
+The capacity limits of Kinesis data stream are defined by the number of shards
+- When the limit exceeds (by throughput or number of message) => **ProvisionedThroughputExceeded**
+	- Solution: Increase number of shards
+## Kinesis Data Stream + Kinesis Data Firehose
+This is a perfect combo of technology for loading data near real-time data into **S3** and Redshift**.** Kinesis Data Firehose supports custom data transformations using AWS Lambda.

+- **Kinesis Data Stream** is not supported to subscribe SNS Topic, but Kinesis Data Firehose supported
 -